+There are many methods available to install a WordPress Plugin.
+Some are good for beginner and some for expert.
 WordPress Plugins are add-ons which extend and expand the functionality of WordPress.
-These also simplify some of the maintenance activities like Blog Backup and Restore, SEO, Database Cleanup, etc. Using it you can convert your normal site to e-commerce, Deals, Reviews, Mobile app site.
+These also simplify some of the maintenance activities like Blog Backup and Restore, SEO, Database Cleanup, etc. Using plugins, you can convert a normal site to e-commerce, Deals, Reviews, Mobile app site.

-In this article, I will explain how to install WordPress Plugin.
+In this article, I am going to explain 2 ways to install a WordPress Plugin.

 - Auto-install using admin toolbar